yushengsu-thu/LLM-Advancing-from-Reasoning-to-Autonomous-Reasoning/README.md

-### Iterative-reward
+### Interactive-reward

-Compared to the self-reward / self-correct, LLM execute tools, coding, etc to get re-ward makes more sense and it have already verified in recent works [[14](https://arxiv.org/abs/2310.12931), [16](https://arxiv.org/abs/2310.13227)].
+Compared to the self-reward / self-correct, LLM execute tools, coding, etc to get re-ward from the external enviroment makes more sense and it have already verified in recent works [[14](https://arxiv.org/abs/2310.12931), [16](https://arxiv.org/abs/2310.13227)].
 But ...
 Can State-of-the-art LLM (GPT-4) model interate with the open-world enviroment well (it tool usage ability is still limited in only some cases actually)?
 Besides, if we replace RL model with LLMs, can LLMs resolve the current facing problems in RL, such as re-ward sparsity......

 [Haven't done yet ....]